dare-to-code/restaurant_website/README.md

 # Module-5-Coding-Assignment COURSERA

-The website will be visible in the below link https://dare-to-code.github.io/restaurant_website/
+The website will be visible in following link https://dare-to-code.github.io/restaurant_website/

 Error